Yegor-men/learning-pytorch-from-daniel-bourke/README.md

 # learn-pytorch
-my thing for learning pytorch, course by daniel bourke
+my thing for learning pytorch, roughly following the course by daniel bourke, largely veering offcourse to do my own thing